 George Lopez Net Worth

-Lopez produced the HBO Films drama "Real Women Have Curves."
-It premiered at the Sundance Film Festival, where it received the 2002 Audience Award.
+Lopez produced the HBO Films drama "Real Women Have Curves," which premiered at the Sundance Film Festival and t received the 2002 Audience Award.

 During the 2003–04 football season, Lopez was part of HBO's popular show "Inside the NFL."

 Lopez got his first stand up special on Showtime in 2005.
 It was called "George Lopez: Why You Crying."
 More cable specials, including "America's Mexican" and "Tall, Dark, and Chicano" followed.

 In 2010, Lopez appeared in "The Spy Next Door."
 Lopez has also appeared in the films "Beverly Hills Chihuahua," "Beverly Hills Chihuahua 2," "Rio," "Rio 2," the Smurf films, and a number of others.
 He's guest-starred on a number of television shows, including a stint as the mayor of Reno, Nevada in season five of Reno 911! in 2008 as well as on "The Zoo," "Real Rob," and "Harley Quinn."